bpaskin/AppleMusicPlayCount/README.md

 # Apple Music Play Count

 I don't use Sportify or another other streaming service, but Apple Music player on my Mac and iPhone.
-This is a simple command line program to get the top 20 Aritsts.
+This is a simple command line program to get the top 20 Aritsts and Songs.
 It will updated in the future for other features.

 ---